 The wheelchair is an incredible invention.
 Paraplegic clockmaker Stephan Farfler built the first such device back in the 1600s when he was just 22 years old, and since then, they’ve proved an invaluable aid to the disabled, sick and elderly around the world.

-Wheelchairs help people regain mobility and many lead complete and satisfying lives.
-While wheelchair use can have detrimental mental health effects, such devices prevent isolation and loneliness in people with disabilities.
+Wheelchairs help people regain mobility, enabling many to lead full and satisfying lives.
+Though wheelchair use may present mental health challenges, these devices ultimately prevent isolation and loneliness for people with disabilities.

 While the wheelchair is a relatively simple device, it still presents challenges to those who use it daily.
 The fact of the matter is, the human body still isn’t used to sitting in one place for such long periods.
 Without proper care, it will react to areas of high pressure with sores and pain.